vvhitedog/spectavi/README.md

 is fairly standard and is not described here (since there are many ways to do it, each with their own pros and cons.)

+For running examples, the python dependencies are
+- matplotlib: reading/writing/plotting images and visualization matches/data
-For running examples, other python dependencies are: matplotlib, scipy, skimage.
-These may be skipped to just build and run tests.
+- open3d: (optional for examples) visualizing 3D sparse point cloud in python These may be skipped to just build and run tests.

 There is a dependency of the C++ code on the [Eigen3](http://eigen.tuxfamily.org/index.php?title=Main_Page) library, which